 Federal Express Entry

 The Federal Express Entry system is another way and by far the most common one for skilled, unskilled, and semi-skilled workers to immigrate.
 Its programs include Federal Skilled Worker Program, Federal Skilled Trades Program, and Canadian Experience Class.
-Applicants are allotted a CRS score based on their age, education, experience, language skills, and other factors, all of which can make your case stronger and increase chances of getting an invitation to apply.
+Applicants are allotted a CRS score based on their age, education, experience, language skills, and other factors, all of which can make your case stronger and increase the chances of getting an invitation to apply.

 With the PR Calculator it takes just a couple of minutes to find out whether you are eligible for immigration to Canada.
 You may try it right now by following the link below.

 Living in Whistler, Canada can actually be quite exciting due to all the unique and wonderful opportunities at your disposal.
-Life in Whistler comes with enchanting landscapes, captivating fog-clad mountainous backdrops, quaint and peaceful pace of life, and a very colorful art scene.
+Life in Whistler comes with enchanting landscapes, captivating fog-clad mountainous backdrops, quaint and peaceful pace of life, and a very colourful art scene.
 Maybe Whistler could be a perfect place in Canada for you.
 So, keep exploring, and best of luck with the immigration to the Great White North.